Fei-Sheng-Wu/UserActivityTracker/README.md

     if (!player.IsPlaying) //Check whether the playing has been started yet.
     {
-        await player.Play(session); //Play the recorded user actions from the string representation. await Task.Delay(500); //Pause for 500 milliseconds before closing the new window. window.Close(); //Close the new window as the playing is done.
+        await player.Play(session); //Play the recorded user actions from the string representation. window.Close(); //Close the new window as the playing is done.
     }
 };